5 Common Plant Milk Additives And Why You Should Avoid Them

 Perhaps the most controversial of all food additives, carrageenan comes with a really bad rap.
 This substance, which is derived from red seaweed, functions as an emulsifier and a thickener to give foods a creamier texture.
 Animal studies have linked carrageenan to serious gastrointestinal issues, inflammation and even cancer.
 In fact, carrageenan has been used to induce tumor growth in rats.
 Yikes.

-3. OILS
+3. SEED OILS

 4. PHOSPHATES